 - Driving 10 miles under the speed limit in the passing lane - cha-ching, cha-ching!

 - Talking loudly on your cell phone - we all have them - nobody is impressed - cha-ching!
 Hand over the $4.00 and use inside voices!

-- Trying to impress me with your intellect while using bad grammar - cha-ching!
+- Trying to impress me with your intellect while using bad grammer - cha-ching!
 That should be $8.00, but I did set a $4.00 limit.
-It's your lucky day, Sparky!
+Your lucky day Sparky!

 - Not returning important phone calls, emails or text messages - cha-ching!
 Ante up, $4.00.